dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 dest_ = snowflake(csv_format=csv_format)
 ```
-Above, we set the `csv` file without a header, with **|** as a separator, and we request to ignore lines with errors.
+Above, we set the CSV file format without a header, with **|** as a separator, and we request to ignore lines with errors.

 :::tip
 You'll need these settings when [importing external files](../../general-usage/resource.md#import-external-files).